Some French fuel stations run dry as refinery strike grinds on | Headlines

 Some fuel stations along France's borders have run dry on the ninth day of strikes that have disrupted TotalEnergies' refining and delivery of oil products.

 About 12% of service stations are experiencing some shortages, with the number in the northern Hauts-de-France region at 30%, government spokesperson Olivier Veran said.
-The Northern Pas-de-Calais department said it was banning the sale of petrol and diesel in jerrycans and other portable containers.
+The Hauts-de-France region also announced it was banning the sale of petrol and diesel in jerry cans and other portable containers, expanding the area from the initial announcement in the Pas-de-Calais department.

 The UFIP petroleum industry body said problems at service stations were due to logistics and not insufficient supplies.
 "The situation is tensed but there is currently no shortages in supply due to the strikes," a spokesperson said.